itsrajt99/projects-demo/README.md

-#The Src folder is of react js project
+# The Src folder is of react js project
 <br>
-The frontend of our meal app are store in src folder
+1.The frontend of our meal app are store in src folder